stefan-kolb/paas-profiles/README.md

 ### Compliance

-Currently a simple array of compliance standard strings that are fulfilled by the PaaS.
+Currently a simple string array of compliance standards that are fulfilled by the PaaS.

 ### Runtimes